Alexandra Lebenthal: Career

 Lebenthal started her career in municipal bond investing at Kidder, Peabody & Company.

 In 1988, Lebenthal followed in the footsteps of her father James A. Lebenthal and became the company spokesperson.
 By 1995 she became the company's president and CEO at the age of 31.
 In 2001, Lebenthal & Company was sold to AdVest, which was later acquired by Merrill Lynch.
 In 2007, Lebenthal regained the rights to the name for a reported sum of $1,000.

 In 1999, Lebenthal was named one of New York's 100 most influential women by Crain's New York Business.
 In 2012, Fortune called Alexandra Lebenthal "The new queen of Wall Street."
 She has also been named one of the top 50 Women in Wealth Management by Wealth Manager Magazine.

 Lebenthal authored a novel entitled Recessionistas in 2013.

 She stepped down as CEO in 2017, and her brother James, chief of asset management, left as well.

 In 2017, James Cayne sued Lebenthal for allegedly refusing to fully repay a personal loan in the amount of $1 million, and in October 2017 a New York judge ruled in his favor.

 Boards and philanthropy

 Lebenthal has served on the boards of the School of American Ballet, the New York Botanical Garden, and The Committee of 200, an organization for businesswomen.
 She also co-founded The Women's Executive Circle, a women's mentorship program.
-Lebenthal is a board member of Savvy Ladies, "a non-profit organization that provides financial literacy education and resources for women."